 Each day of the week offers a menu aimed at a different aspect of meal planning.
-There's a family meal, a kids' menu aimed at younger tastes, a heat-and-eat meal that recycles leftovers, a budget meal that employs a cost- cutting strategy, a meatless or less-meat dish for people who may not be strict vegetarians but are trying to cut down on meat, an express meal that requires little or no preparation, and an entertaining menu that's quick.
+There's a family meal, a kids' menu aimed at younger tastes, a heat-and-eat meal that recycles leftovers, a budget meal that employs a cost- cutting strategy, a meatless or less- meat dish for people who may not be strict vegetarians but are trying to cut down on meat, an express meal that requires little or no preparation, and an entertaining menu that's quick.

-Plan ahead: Save enough cake for Wednesday.
+Plan ahead: Save half the slaw for Monday and enough cake for Tuesday.

 What you'll need for this week's menus (consult recipes for exact amounts)

 ingredients for potato salad

 fat-free chocolate ice cream